CodeGoat-dev/GoatForms/readme.md

 Button myButton = ControlFactory.AddButton(this, "My Button", "Click Me", (s, e) => clickHandler());
 ```

+### Cleaning Up

+Once you have populated your form controls, use the `form.ResizeFormToFitControls` method to clean up your user interface.

+You should use the methods in `ControlFactory` to do the same for `GroupBox` and `Panel` controls once fully populated.

 ### Getting And Setting Control States

 You can get control states using the `GetControlState` method.